PatGendre/oai-openedition/docs/source/oai_dc.rst

 If an article was previously published in another format (for instance a print version), the ``dc:date`` element won't provide the date of the previous publishing but only the publishing date of the document on OpenEdition.

-For OpenEdition Journals only, and according to `OpenAIRE 3.0 guidelines (Embargo End Date) <https://guidelines.openaire.eu/en/latest/literature/field_embargoenddate.html#dc-date-embargo>`_, if ``dc:rights = "info:eu-repo/semantics/embargoedAccess"``, then an extra ``dc.date`` element with a prefix ``info:eu-repo/date/embargoEnd/`` will provide the end date of embargo (availability date of the document in open access):
+For OpenEdition Journals, and according to `OpenAIRE 3.0 guidelines (Embargo End Date) <https://guidelines.openaire.eu/en/latest/literature/field_embargoenddate.html#dc-date-embargo>`_, if ``dc:rights = "info:eu-repo/semantics/embargoedAccess"``, then an extra ``dc.date`` element with a prefix ``info:eu-repo/date/embargoEnd/`` will provide the end date of embargo (availability date of the document in open access):

 **Example:**
 http://oai.openedition.org/?verb=GetRecord&identifier=oai:revues.org:remi/8732&metadataPrefix=oai_dc